 Use segmentation to create meaningful customer experiences

 When you’re building, marketing, selling, and supporting a product, there’s no ‘one size fits all’.
-These user segmentation types allow you to get detailed insights into the pain points and preferences of different groups, so you can understand what they’re looking for, meet their needs, and deliver personalized customer experiences that drive growt
+These user segmentation types allow you to get detailed insights into the pain points and preferences of different groups, so you can understand what they’re looking for, meet their needs, and deliver personalized customer experiences that drive growth.

 FAQs about user segmentation types